 Parking for residence students

-Residence students who qualify, may park in the paid parking areas at the residences.
-Take note that there is a limited number of parking bays available.
-Students may apply at the Parking Division in the Student Service Centre for open parking at the relevant residences by completing the Residence Disc form.
-All undercover parking applications for parking at the residences are submitted to and allocated by the relevant Residence House Committee member responsible for Administration.
+Qualifying residence students may park in the paid parking areas at the residences.
+There are a limited number of parking bays available.
+Students should apply through their student portal.
+All parking applications for parking at the residences are submitted to and allocated by the relevant Residence House Committee member responsible for administration.

 Postgraduate student parking